Director, ARDS Alliance

 The real issue with ARDS, is that it is usually not only ‘I’ or ‘me’.
 I am blessed to have such a supportive family and group of friends.
 The experience of ARDS was traumatic for me, but the real emotional pain came from hearing my family and friends’ experiences and reading the notes of discussions they had with the healthcare professionals.

-Communication with relatives and friends is something I endeavor to get right in future, and I believe it is imperative that this is something which is done right for everyone impacted by ARDS.
+Communication with relatives and friends is something I endeavor to get right in my practice, and I believe it is imperative that this is something which is done right for everyone impacted by ARDS.
 I hope for a future in which ARDS is described as something of the past.
 Until then, we should support and care for those who have experienced ARDS: directly or indirectly.
+Read Dr Alec’s full ARDS Story here

 “I hope for a future in which ARDS is described as something of the past.
 Until then, we should support and care for those who have experienced ARDS: directly or indirectly.”